 “I believe,” the prostitute said.
 “Do you?”

-“Of course,” Nick said.
+“Of course,” Jack said.
 “That goes without saying.
 However, I’m not fully convinced that reindeer really know how to fly.”

 She flashed an infectious smile, with teeth as surprisingly white as the fresh fallen snow surrounding them.
-Nick’s charm had seemingly melted her stone exterior, before reality came roaring back.
+Jack’s charm had seemingly melted her stone exterior, before reality came roaring back.